Motorsport Engineering

 In your second year, modules such as Engineering Thermo-Fluids and Mathematics and Modelling will help you sharpen your analytical skills.
 You’ll work on more group design tasks and use engineering analysis software.

 Before starting Year 3, you can go on a paid work placement.
-After you come back, you’ll see how you can apply everything you learn here to your third year projects.
-And you’ll have picked up experience that looks impressive on your CV.
+After you come back, you’ll see how you can apply everything you learn here to your third year projects and you’ll have picked up experience that looks impressive on your CV.
 Students have gone on placements with Formula One teams including Alpine, Mercedes and Williams.

 Students in the engineering workshop